-Sitting with Jane is a public art trail made up of 24 ‘BookBenches’ in and around Basingstoke, each uniquely designed and painted by a professional artist with their personal interpretation of a Jane Austen theme.
-The trail will link together locations – all with free public access.
-It was be in place between June and August2017, and was accompanied by a free to download app and a trail guide.
+Sitting with Jane was a public art trail made up of 24 ‘BookBenches’ in and around Basingstoke, each uniquely designed and painted by a professional artist with their personal interpretation of a Jane Austen theme.
+The trail linked together locations – all with free public access and was in place in summer 2017.
+It was accompanied by a free to download app and a trail guide.

-The BookBenches will all be auctioned in aid of our charity partner, Ark Cancer Centre Charity, to leave a valuable lasting legacy in the region on 15th September.
+The BookBenches were auctioned in aid of our charity partner, Ark Cancer Centre Charity, to leave a valuable lasting legacy in the region.